bwan-nan/Fillit/README.md

 ========
 ### 42 - Project #2

 Fillit is a recursive backtracking algorithm that fits a set of Tetriminos in the smallest possible square without rotating the Tetriminos.
-More information can be found on this [PDF].
+For more information, please read the pdf.

 Here is an example of valid input of 9 Tetriminos (maximum of 26 blocks):